 All first-time students are evaluated with assessments to determine which entry level classes are best for each student.
 Students with higher scores will take higher entry level classes and students with lower scores will take lower entry level classes.

-International students will be required to take the COMPASS assessment.
+International students will be required to take the ACCUPLACER assessment.
 This assessment is used to determine which entry level classes in Reading, Writing, and Mathematics match the skills of the student.
-The COMPASS is not an admissions requirement and is only used to determine appropriate entry level classes for each student.
-College credit may override COMPASS placement.
+The Accuplacer is not an admissions requirement and is only used to determine appropriate entry level classes for each student.
+College credit may override Accuplacer placement.

 Students who are taking computer related degrees must also take the Computer Literacy assessment.
 This assessment is not an admissions requirement and is only used to determine appropriate entry level classes for each student.